BettercareHealth/bettercare/ebola-prevention-and-control/test-5.md

 	1. Speak to common people in the community
 	1. Speak to the local health authorities
 	1. Speak to the local government representative
-	1. Speak to a traditional leaders
+	1. Speak to a traditional leader
 7. Who from the outbreak team should communicate with other stakeholders?
 	1. It is best if there is only one person
 	1. Only the local health authorities